Christmas Eve in Canada is the day before Christmas Day and always falls on December 24 according to the Gregorian calendar. more

 Some people consume large quantities of food and drinks on Christmas Day.
 The day may start with a cooked breakfast, such as ham and eggs or pancakes.
-Lunch is often a very large meal with a stuffed or dressed roast turkey, potatoes, a selection of vegetables and cranberry sauce and gravy to add flavor.
-After the savory part of the meal, plum or Christmas pudding is traditionally eaten.
-Some families also eat a large evening meal, perhaps based around a leg of pork or ham, or re-heat the leftovers from the lunch.
+Dinner is often a very large meal with a stuffed or dressed roast turkey, potatoes, a selection of vegetables and cranberry sauce and gravy to add flavor.
+Popular desserts include pumpkin pie and plum or Christmas pudding.
 During the day, many types of sweet and savory snacks are served, including candy, oranges or mandarins, nuts and butter tarts or shortbread.

 Christmas Day is a national public holiday in Canada.
 Schools, post offices and many businesses and organizations are closed on Christmas Day.
 Some stores may be open.
 Many public transport services are closed or offer a reduced service.
 When Christmas Day falls on a Sunday or Saturday that is a non-working day, workers are entitled to a holiday with pay on the working day immediately preceding or following the general holiday.